Keto Tiramisu Pancakes

 Mix the almond flour, oat fiber, baking powder and salt in a bowl and set aside.

-In a separate bowl, use a hand mixer to whip the egg whites until you get soft peaks and set aside.
+In a separate large bowl, use a hand mixer to whip the egg whites until you get soft peaks and set aside.

-In another bowl, add the egg yolks, Swerve, heavy cream, vanilla and coffee extracts.
+In another bowl, add the egg yolks, sweetener, heavy cream, vanilla and coffee extracts.
 Mix using a hand mixer for about 2 minutes.
+Add the egg whites in and mix briefly.

 Mix the dry ingredients into the wet ingredients.
 The batter should be a little loose, but not too runny.
 Add a little more heavy cream, if needed.